Vehicle Rules & Regulations

 Our aim is to keep arms and shoulders within the cabin should the doors open in the event of a rollover.

-Doors – MUST OPEN & CLOSE.
-Welded doors are not permitted.
+Doors – MUST OPEN & CLOSE *** UNLESS*** your vehicle is fitted with satisfactory A to B Pillar intrusion bars.
 All vehicles must be fitted with, at least, half doors from the sill up.
 Again the reason behind this is increased occupant safety against intrusion, and also to permit sponsorship sticker placement.
 The basis for construction of these will be at least steel, aluminium or of equivalent strength or greater.
 If using non original door panels, they must replicate the original shape & profile of the body type used ( same door skin profile, folds etc ).
 Plastic will not be accepted.
-There are current vehicles outside this at present who will be contacted & must make alterations due to safety & vehicle side profile compliance.

 There are couple of vehicles that may be slightly outside this change which will be accepted as previous competitor leniency.